trendmicro/tlsh/README.md

 ## Minimum byte stream length

-The program in default mode requires an input byte stream with a minimum length of 256 bytes (and a minimum amount of randomness - see note in Python extension below).
+The program in default mode requires an input byte stream with a minimum length of 50 bytes (and a minimum amount of randomness - see note in Python extension below).

-In addition the -force option allows strings down to length 50.
+For consistency with older versions, there is a -conservative option which enforces a 256 byte limit.
-See notes for version 3.5.0 of TLSH
+See notes for version 3.17.0 of TLSH

 ## Computed hash